 The last common type of adoption is foster care adoption.
 Most foster children in Elmore County, Alabama are eventually reunited with their biological family.
 However, roughly 20 percent of children in foster care become eligible for adoption in Alabama.
 Foster care adoptions are handled through the Alabama Department of Human Resources (DHR).
 Let our Alabama adoption attorneys help you and your family with the process today.

 If an adoption is agreed to by everyone, including biological parents, then you can usually do so fairly easily.
-Sometimes step-parents adopt when the biological father consents.
-This step-parent adoption is not as complex and our adoption lawyers in Elmore County are currently charging a low flat attorney fee of $1200 plus filing fees and other costs.
-In step parent adoptions there is a filing fee, that varies depending on the county you are filing in.
+Sometimes stepparents adopt when the biological father consents.
+This stepparent adoption is not as complex and our adoption lawyers in Elmore County are currently charging a low flat attorney fee plus filing fees and other costs.
+In stepparent adoptions there is a filing fee, that varies depending on the county you are filing in.

 These types of adoptions done by agreement can usually be done for much cheaper than if the parents are not in agreement.
 This is why our Elmore County adoption attorneys are able to charge the flat fee in these cases and not the larger retainer they usually require in other types of adoptions.
-If the adoption is not by agreement of the biological parents then there are many more hearings involved.
-If it is contested then it means there will be hearings to either terminate the biological father’s rights or determine the parent unfit so they can adopt.
-If you need an adoption attorney in Clanton, Millbrook, Prattville, or Montgomery, then call our Elmore County adoption lawyer for more information.
+If the adoption is not by agreement of the biological parents, then there are many more hearings involved.
+If it is contested, then it means there will be hearings to either terminate the biological father’s rights or determine the parent unfit so they can adopt.
+If you need an adoption and divorce attorney in Prattville, Clanton, Millbrook, or Montgomery, then call our Elmore County adoption lawyer for more information.